-Audio Guides and Tours Voice Overs
+Audio Guide Narration and Tours Voice Overs

 With a blended background in theatre and broadcasting, female voice over artist Kim Handysides has a wide array of tools in her narrator’s toolkit to supply your audio guide with the ideal tone and delivery.
-Her audio guides have been in the Smithsonian, in the White House and countless exhibits in national and international museums.
+Her audio guides have been in the Smithsonian, in the White House, and countless exhibits in national and international museums.
 She voiced several roving art collections, including the Fabregé exhibit, Miro and Chagall.
-Kim can craft the right sound to accompany a trip back in time, to a far-flung corner of the world or even to the future.
+Kim can craft the right sound to accompany a trip back in time, to a far-flung corner of the world, or even to the future.

 Often used as safety guidelines for new employees, or offered to schools on a field trip, company and factory audio tours are a thriving industry made only more popular by the Metaverse and virtual reality technology.
 By making distant companies accessible to people that can’t visit a brick-and-mortar location, guided audio tours have facilitated the growth of international organizations in a way that would have previously been impossible.
 Through company and factory audio tours, businesses can promote a new venue of reach where they might have previously struggled to find brand awareness or teach people about how a product is made.